 The Bottom Line – Bigotes

 Bigotes’ first two Medellín pizzeria locations aren’t neighborhoods where there are many expats.
 So, customers are primarily local Colombians.
 But some expats have discovered this small pizzeria chain by word-of-mouth, as it has some good pizza.

-Bigotes’ first two pizzeria locations are popular and successful.
+Bigotes’ pizzeria locations are popular and successful.
 If you are looking for German-style pizza, Bigotes is recommended.